Sea Gayle Music

 Sea Gayle Music is an independent music publishing company based in Nashville, Tennessee in the United States.
 It was formed in 1999 by songwriter Chris DuBois, songwriter/producer Frank Rogers, and songwriter/artist Brad Paisley.
 In 2010 and 2011, Sea Gayle Music was named ASCAP Country Publisher of the Year.
-This was the first time since 1982 that an independent music publishing company has won this award.The company is under the umbrella of Sea Gayle INC.
+This was the first time since 1982 that an independent music publishing company has won this award.